 After all entries received during the draw period are processed, if the trial level is still not full, entries will continue to be accepted in the order they are received through the closing date or when entries fill.

-No dog will be given a space in more than one trial of the same level at a single event.
+No dog will be given a space in more than one day of any given trial weekend.

 Some trial entries may be given priority entry based on contributions to the organization and the trial process.

-If space remains after all qualified entries are accommodated on Sept.
-4, 2018, then we may accept entries for those who wish to run a dog For Exhibition Only (FEO).
+If space remains after all qualified first & second dog entries are accommodated on Feb.
+18, 2018, then we may accept entries for those who wish to run a dog For Exhibition Only (FEO).
 Dogs running FEO are not eligible to receive titles or earn placement ribbons.
 FEO results will not be included in the posted trial results.

 A waiting list for alternates will be started as soon as entries fill.
 Alternates will be contacted when a space opens up.
 Note: Depending on last minute trial logistics, we may opt to not fill all canceled spaces.

 Be sure you read and understand the guidelines for this trial before entering.
 By submitting a registration for this NACSW™ Trial, you acknowledge that you have read, understand, and accept the policies and liability information of NACSW™.

 The following cancellation policy applies:

 For cancellation of entries on or before 5pm central time March 22, 2018 – Full refund minus $25 processing fee.